tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

     ... # the rest of fit

 ```
-To avoid the circular referencing between `ParameterServerStrategy` and `ClusterCoordinator` and the resulting leak, the `coordinator`’s reference to `strategy` should be a `weakref`.
+To avoid the leak resulting from the circular referencing between `ParameterServerStrategy` and `ClusterCoordinator`, the `coordinator`’s reference to `strategy` should be a `weakref`.

-This option is with the assumption that there is always only one `ParameterServerStrategy` used*, and that we are not supporting the use case where the user creates an additional `ClusterCoordinator`.

-*This is because there's currently not yet a clean way to shut down `ClusterCoordinator`, so we can't support more than one `ClusterCoordinator`, and thus no more than one `ParameterServerStrategy`.

 #### Keras `Model` changes